 It's actually a newsletter, so you get stuff directly into your inbox!

-9 lessons is essentially a programming blog not a web design blog, but since web development is such a huge part of programming nowadays, that by it's very nature you're going to find plenty of web design programming tips on any programming blog.
+9 lessons is essentially a programming blog, but since web development is such a huge part of programming nowadays, that by it's very nature you're going to find plenty of web design programming tips on any programming blog.

 If you've been around web design for a while, you know that freebies are quite a common thing.
 So much so, that a site such as Web Appers can exist to point out as many open source and free web resources as possible.